 The Kumzari are located in northern Oman at the northernmost part of the Musandam Peninsula.
 They live primarily in the seacoast town of Kumzar and also in Khasab and Diba.
 The Musandam Peninsula is a landmark for navigators, with its high mountains plunging down to the sea.
 Overlooking the Strait of Hormuz, the rugged land makes it difficult to access the mountain villages and coastal cities.
-Due to their location, the Kumzari remain isolated and somewhat primitive.
+Due to their location, the Kumzari remain isolated.

 The Kumzari speak a language that is related to Persian but has some Arabic aspects.
 They also use a form of Omani Arabic to communicate with other tribes and with the government.
 In appearance, the Kumzari resemble other Arabs.
 They are short and stocky with black hair and dark complexions.
 They carry unique, long-handled axes with small ax heads, while other Omani men wear daggers in their belts.
 They also use a type of fishing boat found nowhere else in Oman.